Are families too busy? Is your family too busy?

-A few months ago, I had read another article titled The Disease of Being Busy.
-I came across that article again and it spoke to me.
+Do you ever feel like you are too busy & stressed?
+You aren’t alone.
+Last year, I had read an article titled The Disease of Being Busy by Omid Safi.
+I came across that article again this week and it spoke to me.

 “I saw a dear friend a few days ago.
 I stopped by to ask her how she was doing, how her family was.
 She looked up, voice lowered, and just whimpered: “I’m so busy… I am so busy… have so much going on.”